 - The rebound effect

 For practicability reason, SVEN is split up according above areas in sub-projects and partners are welcomed to participate in single sections or in its entirety.
-Learn more about the project.

 The decentralised structure model tries to close the gap of the effects on the electricity grid from a prosumer oriented view.
 Up to date, numerous scenarios are calculated to show the impact of renewables or consumption adjustments on the overall network; mainly how load is shifted and what is the impact on the efficiency of big power plants.